olivierHa/puppet-influxdb/README.markdown

 ##Development

+ - Http,admin and opentsdb sections
- - Support of clustering and others services
+ - Validation of given parameters
  - rspec and beaker tests